squirrelonweed/squirrelonweed.github.io/_posts/2024-02-01-hosting-your-own-game-server.md

  Alternatively if you are using CLI run the following commands:

-* `wget -O ~/pterodactyl/panel/docker-compose.yaml https://raw.githubusercontent.com/squirrelonweed/homelab/main/docker/pterodactyl/wings/docker-compose.yaml` (not yet publicly available, use above)
+* `wget -O ~/pterodactyl/panel/docker-compose.yaml (repo not yet publicly available, nano file above)

 *  `cd ~/pterodactyl/wings`